Exxon Mobil (XOM) Last Update 3/21/25

 It is estimated that a large part of the world's oil reserves has already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.

 However, many institutions such as the International Energy Agency (IEA) believe that peak oil will not occur for another 25 years at the very least.
-Many governments across the world are promoting alternative energy measures to ensure that the supply and demand of energy will be met at all times to come.
+Many governments across the world are promoting alternative energy measures to ensure that the supply and demand of energy will be met at all times.

 Improvements in technology